 Bringing Native Plug-Ins to Final Cut Pro

-In the transition from Final Cut Pro 7 to Final Cut Pro X , Apple's professional video editing app lost direct support for FxPlug plug-ins.
+In the transition from Final Cut Pro 7 to Final Cut Pro , Apple's professional video editing app lost direct support for FxPlug plug-ins.
 Visual effects plug-ins may only be delivered to customers when wrapped inside Motion Templates.

 Templates bring Motion’s realtime graphics inside Final Cut Pro as effects, transitions, titles or generators.
 Motion Templates are not limited to built-in features: they may include any combination of native plug-ins.
 Parameters from those plug-ins can be published to allow customization in Final Cut Pro.